-The 15 most peculiar homes in Switzerland - SWI swissinfo.ch
+The 15 most peculiar buildings in Switzerland

 It may be a dream of the future but it is a pretty spectacular one: a skyscraper covered in trees will soon be built in Chavannes-près-Renens near Lausanne in canton Vaud.

-Bushes, shrubs and trees are supposed to be growing from the balconies and façade of the Tour des Cèdres (cedar tower).
+Bushes, shrubs and trees are supposed to be growing from the balconies and façade of the Tour des Cèdresexternal link (cedar tower).
 The cedars, oak and maple trees are planned to be up to four storeys tall.
 The plants are supposed to filter dust and produce oxygen, which will improve the quality of life for the tenants of the building.
 As this was a pretty controversial project, the voting population of the community had the opportunity to vote on this extraordinary skyscraper in 2014.
 More than 60% voted in favour.

 Architect Stefano Boeri has built two similar towers in Milan.
 The highest building in western Switzerland (117 metres) is due to be finished in 2020.

 Do you know of such a peculiar home?
 Post your pictures!
 The best statements and pictures will be used for an article.
-Please contact author @SibillaBondolfi on Facebook or Twitter.
+Please contact author @SibillaBondolfi on Facebookexternal link or Twitterexternal link.

 Translated from German by Billi Bierling